Hindu nationalism: Evolution of ideological terminology and influences

 In the first half of the 20th century, factions of Indian National Congress continued to be identified with "Hindu politics" and ideas of a Hindu nation.

 The word "Hindu", throughout history, had been used as an inclusive description that lacked a definition and was used to refer to the native traditions and people of India.
 It was only in the late 18th century that the word "Hindu" came to be used extensively with religious connotation, while still being used as a synecdoche describing the indigenous traditions.
 Hindu nationalist ideologies and political languages were very diverse both linguistically and socially.
-Since Hinduism does not represent an identifiable religious group, the terms such as 'Hindu nationalism', 'Hindu', are considered problematic in the case of religious and nationalism discourse.
-As Hindus were identifiable as a homogeneous community, some individual Congress leaders were able to induce a symbolism with "Hindu" meaning inside the general stance of a secular nationalism.
+Since Hinduism does not represent an identifiable religious group, terms such as 'Hindu nationalism', and 'Hindu', are considered problematic in the case of religious and nationalism discourse.
+As Hindus were identifiable as a homogeneous community, some individual Congress leaders were able to induce a symbolism with "Hindu" meaning inside the general stance of secular nationalism.

-The diversity of Indian cultural groups and moderate positions of Hindu nationalism have sometimes made it regarded as cultural nationalism than a religious one.
+The diversity of Indian cultural groups and moderate positions of Hindu nationalism have sometimes made it regarded as cultural nationalism rather than a religious one.

-Historian Baij Nath Puri writes that Vijayanagar empire (1336 - 1646) "was the result of the Hindu nationalist movement against Muslim intrusion and domination of the south".
-The empire also administered on the basis of Hindu dharmasastras, and Vedas were the major sources of the prevailing law.

-Shivaji with his quests is noted to have founded a firm footing for Hindu nationalism in with the foundation of Maratha Empire.
-Shivaji was also an inspiration for Hindu nationalist activists such as Bal Gangadhar Tilak.
-Vinayak Damodar Savarkar writes that Shivaji had 'electrified' minds of Hindus all over India by defeating the forces of Aurangzeb.
+Shivaji and his conquests are said to have served basis for Hindu nationalism.
+Hindutva creator Vinayak Damodar Savarkar writes that Shivaji had 'electrified' minds of the Hindus all over India by defeating the forces of the Mughals.

 Nepali Hindu nationalism and practices

-Hinduization policy of the Gorkhali monarch
+Hinduisation policy of the Gorkhali monarch

-Maharajadhiraja Prithvi Narayan Shah proclaimed the newly unified Kingdom of Nepal as Asal Hindustan ("Real Land of Hindus") due to the fact that North India was ruled by the Islamic Mughal rulers.
+Maharajadhiraja Prithvi Narayan Shah proclaimed the newly unified Kingdom of Nepal as Asal Hindustan ("Real Land of Hindus") because North India was ruled by the Islamic Mughal rulers.
 The proclamation was made to enforce the Hindu social code Dharmaśāstra over his reign and refer to his country as being inhabitable for Hindus.
 He also referred to the rest of Northern India as Mughlan (Country of Mughals) and called the region infiltrated by Muslim foreigners.
-After the Gorkhali conquest of the Kathmandu valley, King Prithvi Narayan Shah expelled Christian Capuchin missionaries from Patan and renamed Nepal as Asali Hindustan (real land of Hindus).
+After the Gorkhali conquest of the Kathmandu valley, King Prithvi Narayan Shah expelled Christian Capuchin missionaries from Patan and renamed Nepal as Asali Hindustan (the real land of Hindus).
 The Tagadharis enjoyed a privileged status in the Nepalese capital and they were also given greater access to the authorities after these events.
 Subsequently, Hinduisation became the main policy of the Kingdom of Nepal.
 Prof. Harka Gurung speculates that the presence of Islamic Mughal rule and Christian British rule in India compelled the foundation of Hindu Nationalism in the Kingdom of Nepal, to build a haven for Hindus there.